City & Guilds in Fashion Level 1 (blended)

 This blended course comprising of some classroom based workshop-style learning with some online content will enable you to develop your knowledge and practical skills.

-You will learn to research and document how to work safely and effectively in a manufacturing environment, using a sewing tools, equipment and material in line with current legislation.
+You will learn to research and document how to work safely and effectively in a design and manufacturing environment, using a sewing tools, equipment and design materials in line with current regulations.

-You will create folios within which to present your written work – research, statement of intent, costing sheet, production timescale, and other brief pieces. – , design work, fabric swatches, practical sewn samples of techniques and processes and documentation of the construction process.
+You will create folios or similar within which to present your written work, research, design work, sewn samples of techniques.

-During the course you will observe tutor demonstration of sewing techniques and processes.
+You will observe regular tutor demonstration of sewing techniques.

 City & Guilds Level 1 Award in Fashion